ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 #### Before Install

 Windmill installation involves some separate PostgreSQL setup.
-The `stack-deploy-tool` handles this for you: you will need to set a second PostgreSQL username and password for Windmill, in addition to the admin password at the top of `stack.yaml`.
+The `gc-stack-deploy` handles this for you: you will need to set a second PostgreSQL username and password for Windmill, in addition to the admin password at the top of `stack.yaml`.